Responsible Federated LLMs via Safety Filtering and Constitutional AI: Two Methods for Responsible FedLLM

 \section{Two Methods for Responsible FedLLM}

-To address the potential risk in FedLLM, we apply two well-known RAI methods.
-As illustrated in Figure~\ref{fig:safetyfilter_CAI}, we enhance the safety of the aggregated global model (global LoRA) by applying the safety filter~\cite{llamaguard} to private local data (client data) to filter out harmful data.
-Additionally, we apply constitutional AI (CAI)~\cite{CAI} to the global model to promote safe responses.
-Implementing these two approaches improves model safety despite FedLLM’s unique characteristics, such as the ``client data being inaccessible from the server'' and ``multiple local models being aggregated into the global model.''
+To address the risks in FedLLM, we apply two well-known RAI methods.
+As illustrated in Figure~\ref{fig:safetyfilter_CAI}, a safety filter~\cite{llamaguard} is applied to client data to remove harmful content, and constitutional AI (CAI)~\cite{CAI} is applied to the global model to encourage safe responses.
+These methods are adapted to the FedLLM setting, where the server cannot access client data and must aggregate multiple locally trained models.